th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 part of PhD tracks, so who would do the work?
-There was a PhD student under my guidance working mostly on OpenFlow, Sachin -- one of the kindest people I have ever met, and now a professor at TU Dublin -- and there was also a master thesis student, Sander Vrijders, that was interested in pursuing a PhD in our research group.
-After a couple of internal sessions where we explained possible research tracks aligned to ongoing and upcoming projects in our group, Sander decided to take on the challenge of IRATI and start a PhD track on RINA.
+There was a PhD student under my guidance working mostly on OpenFlow, Sachin -- one of the kindest people I have ever met, and now a professor at TU Dublin -- and we had a student with us, Sander Vrijders, who just finished his master's thesis.
+We invited him to talk about a possible PhD track, aligned to ongoing and upcoming projects in our group.
+Sander decided to take on the challenge of IRATI and start a PhD track on RINA.

 ### IRATI